-2. Service of all papers filed with the Commission shall be made on opposing counsel and two courtesy copies to the Administrative Law Judge by 5:00 p.m. on the designated date.
-Unless requested, the parties shall not serve courtesy copies on the ALJ of any papers (including discovery requests and responses) that are not required to be filed with the Office of the Secretary.
+- 2. Service of all papers filed with the Commission shall be made on opposing counsel and two courtesy copies to the Administrative Law Judge by 5:00 p.m. on the designated date.
+Unless requested, the parties shall not serve courtesy copies on the ALJ of any papers (including discovery requests and responses) that are not required to be filed with the Office of the Secretary. - 3.
+Service on the parties shall be by electronic mail (formatted in WordPerfect or Word) and shall be followed promptly by delivery of an original by hand or by U.S. mail, first class postage prepaid, to the following addresses:

-Deliveries shall be as follows: